uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/whats-the-big-picture.md

 Designing good interfaces is *very* difficult.
 Just when you think you've got a clever idea, you'll find that a whole group of people struggle to figure out how to use it, or it backfires in some situation.
 Even worse, some computer developers think that their users are dummies and that any interface problems are the user’s fault and not the developer’s.
-But the real problem is that the developer knows the system really well, whereas the user just wants to get their job done without having to spend a lot of time learning the software – if the software is too hard to use and they have a choice, they’ll just find something else that’s easier.
+But the real problem is that the developer knows the system really well, whereas the user just wants to get their job done without having to spend a lot of time learning the software &ndash; if the software is too hard to use and they have a choice, they’ll just find something else that’s easier.
 Good interfaces are worth a lot in the market!

 There are many ways to evaluate and fine tune interfaces, and in this chapter we'll look at some of these.